Septic System Maintenance

 - Don't run continuous loads of laundry in one day.
 Spread it out over a few days to give your tank a chance to recover.

-- Don't place anything heavy on your septic tank, like a shed, swimming pool, parked car or RV.
-The weight of these objects can damage the tank, pipes and leach field.
+- Don't place anything heavy on the ground where your septic tank or leach field is buried, like a shed, swimming pool, parked car, or RV.
+Don't drive over these areas of your yard, either.
+The weight of these objects can damage the system and any associated piping.

 - Keep the leach field clear of trees and shrubs, as the roots can damage pipes and the tank.

-It's important to maintain your septic system to prevent leaks, avoid costly clean-out and repairs, and stop stormwater pollution.
+It's important to maintain your septic system to prevent failures, avoid costly repairs, and prevent pollution.

 A septic tank is an enclosed container manufactured from concrete, fiberglass or plastic and is buried in the yard.